Blog

 But on the flip side, the neobanking sector is forecast to grow exponentially in the coming years…

 The bottom line?
 If Chime sounds of interest and you’re a retail investor, you can stay tuned for the IPO, or consider some of the indirect approaches discussed in this article.
-If you’re an accredited investor, check out Chime on Equitybee.
+If you’re an accredited investor, check out Chime on Hiive.

 FAQs: